Di2g10/attribution-mock-data-model/README.md

 - Create Venv if one doesn't already exist.
 - Activate Venv if neccessary
-- install Requirements 'pip install -r requirements.txt'
+- Install Requirements 'pip install -r requirements.txt'
 - Copy config_example.py into config.py
   - Add passwords to config.py
   - Check project file path matches for you machine and the relevant folders are synced locally.